Cornelia Street

-"Cornelia Street" is a song written and recorded by American singer-songwriter Taylor Swift, taken from her seventh studio album Lover, which was released on August 23, 2019, through Republic Records.
-Swift produced the song with Jack Antonoff.
+"Cornelia Street" is a song written and recorded by the American singer-songwriter Taylor Swift for her seventh studio album, Lover (2019).
+She produced it with Jack Antonoff.
 The title of the song refers to a street in the New York neighborhood Greenwich Village, where Swift had rented a townhouse.

-Swift stated that "Cornelia Street" was one of the most personal songs on Lover.
-The song's lyrics are about Swift pleading to never let her love interest go, after having shared the ups and downs during the course of their relationship.
-The electropop song is instrumented by a flute-like keyboard line, a delicate piano, and a fluttering synthesizer.
+One of the most personal tracks on Lover, "Cornelia Street" sees Swift pleading to never let her lover go, after having shared the ups and downs during the course of their relationship.
+The synth-pop and heartland rock song is instrumented by a keyboard line, a delicate piano, and fluttering synthesizers.

 Music critics lauded Swift's narrative lyricism in "Cornelia Street" and its sentimental production, with some picking it as an album highlight.
 The song was included in Uproxx's list of the best songs of 2019.
-Upon the parent album's release, "Cornelia Street" entered and peaked on the singles chart of Australia (number 40), the Canadian Hot 100 (number 51), and the US Billboard Hot 100 (number 57).
 A live version of the song, recorded at the City of Lover concert in Paris in September 2019, was released on digital platforms on May 18, 2020.
+"Cornelia Street" charted in Australia, Canada, and the United States, and it received certifications in Australia and the United Kingdom.

 Background

 Taylor Swift released her seventh studio album, Lover, on August 23, 2019, through Republic Records.
-Described by Swift as a "love letter to love itself", Lover explores the "full spectrum of love", inspired by the connections she felt with her fans during her Reputation Stadium Tour (2018).
+Described by Swift as a "love letter to love" itself, Lover explores the many feelings evoked by love, inspired by the connections she felt with her fans during her Reputation Stadium Tour (2018).
 The track list of Lover consists of 18 songs, of which three were solely written by Swift: "Lover", "Cornelia Street", and "Daylight".
 All three songs were produced by Swift and Jack Antonoff.
 In an interview with Entertainment Weekly, Swift said that "Cornelia Street" was one of the most personal songs on Lover that were "nearest to her heart".
 At the City of Lover concert in Paris in September 2019, Swift told her audience that she wrote it in the bathtub, "just for context".
-The title of "Cornelia Street" refers to a street in New York City's Greenwich Village neighborhood, where Swift had rented a townhouse for a short period of time.
-This is also referenced in the first verse, where Swift sings, "I rent a place on Cornelia Street," which Vulture revealed to be based on Swift's experience hiring the place while her Tribeca residence was being renovated.